 When collecting your hire car, you'll usually be offered different types of products which all come at an extra cost on top of the price of the actual car hire (like breakdown cover, personal injury cover etc).

-It can all be a bit confusing and costly, and what a lot of people don't realise, is that often if the hire car is damaged in any way, you are typically liable to pay the excess, which is often between £500 and £2000, depending on who you're hiring the car from.
+It can all be a bit confusing and costly, and what a lot of people don't realise, is that often if the hire car is damaged in any way, you are typically liable to pay the excess, which is often between £500 and £2000, sometimes even higher depending on the vehicle type and who you're hiring the car from.

-Car hire excess cover is a policy which shares similarities with travel insurance, in that you either buy it as a single or annual policy (you may wish to consider an annual policy if you hire cars regularly).
+Car hire excess cover is a policy which shares similarities with travel insurance, in that you either buy it as a single or annual policy (you may wish to consider an annual policy if you hire cars regularly or are hiring for more than 14 consecutive days).

-The policy is designed to cover excesses of up to up to £6,000*.
+The policy is designed to cover excesses of up to £10,000*.

 - While car hire agreements typically offer some level of insurance for your rental, excess cover could give you better peace of mind.